Guidance for staff arranging accessible work and teaching placements for disabled students.

 Q. What if the student requires materials in alternative formats such as Braille, electronic, large print or on coloured paper?
 A. The placement provider may have to provide this for the student.

 The assumption is that in almost all cases adjustments can be made and should always be sought; however additional consideration may have to be given to the health, safety and welfare of students and the people they are expected to work with.
 In some cases an individual Risk Assessment specifically to take account of the student's impairment may have to be carried out in addition to the generic risk assessment required for all work placements.
 This is the responsibility of the University, although in practice the placement provider may carry this out.
 The Disability and Learning Support Service can advise if this procedure is necessary.

 - Assessing the environment for latex or chemical compounds which a student may be allergic to

 - Establishing emergency contact details and general first aid procedures should a student go into anaphylactic shock, have a seizure or become hypoglycaemic or hyperglycaemic

 - Fire evacuation procedures during an emergency for people with impaired mobility.

 Anticipating support needs

 Academic Schools should anticipate the difficulties that disabled students might encounter and consider these when liaising with placement providers.
-The Student Disability Service can offer guidance with this.
+The Disability and Learning Support Service can offer guidance with this.
 Good practice would be to audit existing and new placement providers for accessibility and flexibility.
 This can save time and effort when identifying placements for disabled students with individual support needs.

 Monitoring of placements as good practice